 Fried pork belly is the ultimate meat candy, especially in sliders with pickled veggies and spicy peanut sauce.
-Make this Asian pork recipe for a fantastic, flavorful meal!
+Make this recipe for a fantastic pork belly sandwich!

 Fried Pork Belly

 Let’s head over to China to experience mouthwatering Asian pork recipes cooked up fresh from the alley street vendors.
 Ask them to make you some crispy fried pork belly.

 Whether you enjoy it straight up as-is or in a pork belly sandwich, you’ll quickly learn what real meat candy tastes like!

 Cuisine: Asian / Chinese